Experience Southeast Alberta with these great campgrounds and RV Parks in and around Medicine Hat.

 Echo Dale Campground

-Nestled along the South Saskatchewan River, Echo Dale Campground hosts a semi-private camping area, with shared camp kitchen complete with wood burning stove, picnic tables and a large shared fire pit area.
+Nestled along the South Saskatchewan River, Echo Dale Campground hosts a semi-private camping area with 10 unserviced sites each equipped with a picnic table & fire pit, a community camp-style kitchen complete with wood burning stove, picnic tables and a large shared fire pit area.
+Pit toilets are situated at the campsites, with access to washrooms and showers located at the Echo Dale Swim Centre.

 Nearby Echo Dale Regional Park offers swimming, paddle boating and fishing, beach volleyball courts, a playground, and open spaces for baseball and soccer.
-Many kilometres of hiking and biking trails through the coulees and access to the South Saskatchewan River is available via the boat launch.
-The Echo Dale Historical Farm is a must-see with a blacksmith shop and Ajax mine.
+Many kilometres of hiking and biking trails through the coulees including an eight-kilometre mountain bike loop.
+Access to the South Saskatchewan River is available via the boat launch.
+The Echo Dale Historical Farm is a must-see with a blacksmith shop and Ajax mine

 Elkwater Camping & Cabins